 1. Create a new sheet from your subtable with this linking type, this will generate a new sheet with all your subtable values from all of your entries in that subtable, spanning different records.

 2. Add other necessary fields If necessary, you can add stand-alone fields from your parent sheet with the link fields from parent sheets method.
 This way you can export your subtable data with other fields that are related.

 3. Export your data from your new sheet Exporting data from the new sheet is just like exporting from a regular sheet.

-When you have many entries in your subtables, you can consider creating a new sheet from this subtable that will display each subtable entry you saved.
+When you have tons of entries in your subtables, you can consider creating a new sheet from this subtable that will display each subtable entry you saved.
 The form will load slower if you have more than hundreds of entries in a subtable, and in this case we would recommend managing the records from the new sheet created from this subtable.